Welcome to Talking Health Taking Action: Your One Stop Shop for Self-Management Support

 "It was great to feel part of the bigger picture"

-Details will be sent to Network members nearer the time, so if you don’t want to miss out click hereto download further information about the benefits of membership to the Stanford Coordinators Network.
+Don't miss out click here to download further information about the benefits of membership to the Stanford Coordinators Network.

 "There is a real opportunity for those of us committed to evidence based self-management patient information to come together under the banner of person centred care to maximise the opportunities offered by the Five Year Forward View".